Science

 Implementation

 All students receive lessons in the three foundation scientific principles: Biology, Chemistry and Physics.
 The curriculum is mapped from Year 7 to Year 11 and is designed to build on prior learning.
-In Years 7 and 8 students have four lessons per week and in Years 9, 10 and 11 this increases to five weekly lessons.
-The AQA specification is currently followed in both Key Stage 3 and 4 and schemes of learning follow AQA guidance to ensure students are prepared, as best as possible, to sit final examinations.
+In Years 7 and 8, students have four lessons per week and follow the ARK Mastery curriculum.
+In Years 9, 10 and 11, this increases to five weekly lessons.
+In KS4, the AQA specification is followed.
+KS4 schemes of learning follow AQA guidance to ensure students are prepared, as best as possible, to sit final examinations.

-All students at Regents Park have the opportunity to study the separate science specification, giving them a specialised experience of science and the best opportunity to achieve GCSE success.
-We have revised this provision for our current Year 10 pupils, to also offer the combined science curriculum dependent upon where the students will be most successful in and matches each student's strengths.
+Regents Park offers all pupils an opportunity to study the separate science specification, giving those students a specialised experience of science.
+Our current Year 9 and 10 pupils will be given the option of combined science, as well as, the separate sciences, whereas our current Y11 have followed the separate specifications.
 This decision regarding specifications is made in conjunction with the student and home.
-The structure of the science curriculum is an integral part of the schools EBacc offer and gives all students, regardless of their starting points, the chance to succeed academically.
+The structure of the science curriculum gives all students, regardless of their starting points, the chance to succeed academically.

 Home learning is an essential part of the science curriculum offer and every student has access to the low stakes testing software Tassomai.
 Tassomai is an intelligent online learning program which helps students at all levels achieve outstanding results.
 Using Tassomai builds knowledge, boosts confidence and reduces exam stress.
 Content is broken down into bite sized chunks and tailored to each user, as Tassomai’s intelligent algorithm works out what students know and where they need to focus their efforts.